marcuj/create-art-store/APIDOC.md

 - Occurs when reading database fails

 `400` error: "Category ID does not exist."
-- Occurs when given category ID does not exist
+- Occurs when given category ID does not exist in the database

 ## Retrieving Transactions
 **Endpoint:** `/transactions`

 **Description:** Get a list of transactions completed on Create with optional ability to specify listing ID, seller ID, and buyer ID.
 Gives date and transaction cost.
+A user must be logged in to use this endpoint.

 **Request Type:** `GET`